maccy10/definitivemacadmins/README.md

 A curated collection of essential links, blogs, tools, and communities for Apple systems administrators.

+This list is maintained by the community.
+Please suggest additions or corrections.

 ## 📰 News & Aggregators<br />
 MacAdmins.news: https://macadmins.news/<br />
 MacSurfer: https://www.macsurfer.com/<br />